Polyurethane foam UV resistance

-In flexible polyurethane foam manufacture the isocyanate most commonly used is Toluene di-isocyanate (TDI), whereas for high resilient, semi-flexible and microcellular foams various types of Diphenylmethane di-isocyanate (MDI) are used.
-Both TDI and MDI are classified as aromatic isocyanates as they are both based on benzene ring shaped molecules.
-Polyether polyurethane foams tend to yellow faster than polyester foams.
+The most commonly used aromatic isocyanate for flexible polyurethane foam is Toluene di-isocyanate (TDI), whereas for high resilient, semi-flexible and microcellular foams various types of Diphenylmethane di-isocyanate (MDI) are used.

-Light protecting agents/stabilisers can be added to the foam formulation at the manufacturing stage to aid in the delay of the yellowing process.
-These additives can be split into two groups:-
+To prevent the discolouration of polyurethane foam, and enhance its UV resistance, light protecting agents and stabilisers can be added to the foam formulation at the manufacturing stage.
+These additives can be split into the following two groups:

-- Ultraviolet Absorbers (UVA) – these function by absorbing harmful ultra violet radiation and dissipating it as thermal energy.
+UVAs function by absorbing harmful ultraviolet radiation and dissipating it as thermal energy.

-- Hindered Amine Light Absorbers (HALS) – these do not absorb ultra violet radiation but act as radical scavengers to inhibit degradation of the polymer.
-Due to the fact that HALS are regenerated rather than consumed during the stabilisation process they tend to be more capable of providing better longer term light stability than UVA’s.
+HALs do not absorb ultraviolet radiation but act as radical scavengers to inhibit degradation of the polymer.
+Due to the fact that hindered amine light absorbers are regenerated rather than consumed during the stabilisation process, they tend to be more capable of providing better, longer-term light stability than UVAs.

-For polyurethane foam applications that require excellent ultra violet stability, non yellowing foam can be produced with the use of aliphatic isocyanates.
-Aliphatic isocyanates are isocyanates where the NCO (isocyanate group) is not directly attached to an aromatic/benzene ring and produce ultra violet stable, colourless polyurethane foam.
+For applications that require excellent polyurethane UV resistance, non-yellowing foam can be produced with the use of aliphatic isocyanates.
+Aliphatic isocyanates are isocyanates where the NCO (isocyanate group) is not directly attached to an aromatic/benzene ring and produce ultraviolet stable, colourless polyurethane foam.